Your browser is not supported or outdated so some features of the site might not be available.

 HDR On

 The Samsung Odyssey G55A has a mediocre HDR color gamut.
-It can't display much of the DCI-P3 color space used by most current HDR content and has even worse coverage of the wider Rec.
+Its coverage of the DCI-P3 color space used by most current HDR content isn't bad, but it has even worse coverage of the wider Rec.
 2020 color space.

 Picture Quality